Kenya High School: Parents Association

-As is law the Chief Principal, Edith Koech, serves as Secretary to the PA.

 The PA is a member of the National Parents Association (NPA).

 Alumnae

 Former students of school (Ex-Bomarians) are organised under The Kenya High School Alumnae Society (until December 2023: Kenya High School Old Girls' Association (KHSOGA)), which was duly registered with the Registrar of Societies on 12 September 1984.
 The membership stretches way back to former attendees of the 1950s up to date, and is open to any alumna of the school.

 Established upon the alma mater's maxim "Servire Est Regnare" (In Service Is Perfect Freedom, shortened to "To Serve Is To Reign"), the Society is a non-political, non-profit, voluntary association of members drawn from the alumnae of The Kenya High School for girls ("Bomarians"), with a mission to promote collaboration with the school and networking amongst members, while leaving a legacy of positive impact and sustainability.

+The Kenya High School Alumnae Society is a founder member of the Consortium of Secondary Schools Alumni Associations of Kenya (COSSAAK).